How to Get a Copy of Your Immigration File (FOIA Requests)

 Realize, however, that you might not actually get to see every word in the file.
 U.S. immigration officials have the authority to redact (cross out) some parts, usually, names of government officials and officers or information pertaining to persons other than you, the authorized subject of the FOIA.

-Note that there are some situations in which you should not make a FOIA request, in part because the government will simply reject it and also in part because the FOIA process would actually take much longer than is practical or necessary.
-If, for example, you simply want to find out the status of a pending application or petition, visit the U.S. Citizenship and Immigration Services (USCIS) case status website, or call USCIS's information line at 1-800-375-5283.
-If you want to check the status of a visa application you made at a U.S. embassy or consulate, you must contact that specific consular post directly.
+There are also situations in which you should not waste your time making a FOIA request, in part because the government will simply reject it and also in part because the FOIA process would actually take much longer than is practical or necessary.
+If, for example, you simply want to find out the status of a pending application or petition, visit the U.S. Citizenship and Immigration Services (USCIS) case status website, or call USCIS's contact center at 1-800-375-5283.

 Read the Department of Homeland Security's Freedom of Information Act Handbook before considering a FOIA request.

-Making a FOIA Request
+Key Steps in Making a FOIA Request for Immigration Records

 When making a FOIA request, there are three steps to follow: